vizdata-f21/project-1-7_up/README.md

 your analysis.
 Identify any trends revealed (or not revealed) by the plots.
 Speculate about why the data looks the way it does.

-## Question 2 &lt;- How do the disparities in income by race looks like in the United States?
+## Question 2 &lt;- How severe is income inequality within each race over time in the United States?

 ### Introduction